-This is one of most common tax questions that we receive when a married couple with children are in the process of getting divorced.
-There are five different tax filing types;
+There are often issues with money and taxes when a couple separates, or even when an ex-divorcee gets married again but this is one of most common tax questions that we receive when a married couple with children are in the process of getting divorced.

 Married Filing Joint

 Head of Household

 Qualifying widow(er) with dependent child

 There are a number of advantages for the spouse that is able to use the Head of Household (“HOH”) filing status after the divorce is finalized.
 They include: